tomdyson/singer-tracker/README.md

 - `STAGE_DEPTH`: Depth of the stage in meters
 - `MIC_DISTANCE`: Distance from the microphone to the front center of the stage in meters
 - `MIC_FOV`: Field of view of the microphone in degrees
+- `CAMERA_INDEX`: Specifies which camera to use (set to None to prompt for selection)
+- `DUMMY_MIC`: When True, uses a simulated microphone motor for testing
+- `FRAME_SKIP`: Processes every nth frame for face detection, improving performance
+- `ROI_SCALE`: Scale factor for the Region of Interest size relative to face size

+You can adjust these parameters in the `config.py` file to fine-tune the application's behavior for your specific setup and performance requirements.

 ## Usage